auth0/docs/articles/flows/guides/auth-code/call-api-auth-code.md

 3. [Call Your API](#call-api):
 Use the retrieved Access Token to call your API.
 4. [Refresh Tokens](#refresh-tokens):
-Use a refresh token to request new tokens when the existing ones expire.
+Use a Refresh Token to request new tokens when the existing ones expire.

 Optional: [Explore Sample Use Cases](#sample-use-cases)